Contextuality, Cohomology and Paradox: The many faces of contextuality

+For $N=1$, this is the classic Liar sentence $S : S \text{ is false}$.
 These sentences contain two features which go beyond standard logic: references to other sentences, and a truth predicate.
-While it would be possible to make a more refined analysis directly modelling these features, we will not pursue this here, noting that it has been argued extensively and rather compellingly in much of the recent literature on the paradoxes that the essential content is preserved by replacing statements with these features by \emph{boolean equations} \cite{levchenkov:00,wen:01,cook:04,walicki:09}.
-For the Liar cycles, we introduce boolean variables $x_1, \ldots , x_n$, and consider the following equations:
+While it would be possible to make a more refined analysis directly modelling these features, we will not pursue this here, noting that it has been argued extensively and rather compellingly in much of the recent literature on the paradoxes that the essential content is preserved by replacing statements with these features by \emph{boolean equations} \cite{wen:01,cook:04,walicki:09}.
+For the Liar cycles, we introduce boolean variables $x_1, \ldots , x_n$, and consider the equations $x_1 = x_2$, \ldots , $x_{n-1} = x_n$, $x_n = \neg x_1$.
 The ``paradoxical'' nature of the original statements is now captured by the inconsistency of these equations.

 Note that we can regard each of these equations as fibered over the set of variables which occur in it:

 Any subset of up to $n-1$ of these equations is consistent; while the whole set is inconsistent.